The Internet's best source for music from TV and movies since 2005.

 Unfortunately we can't help with requests to find specific songs.
 We wish we could, but we're just a small team and there aren't enough hours in the day to research songs and keep Tunefind running.

 Here's the good news: this is exactly why we built Tunefind!
 There are literally millions of people visiting Tunefind each month and here to help.
-Go to the specific show episode, movie, or video game page and ask a question.
+Go to the specific show episode or movie page and ask a question.
 Our community will do their best to find your missing song!
-And you'll get an email when a reply is posted.

 If there haven't been any votes yet, just click the little trash icon to the right of the song.
 Once other users have started voting, I'm afraid you have to let the voting process play out.

 All songs have a minimum of 24 hours of open voting after submission.
 After that, a song will appear as verified as soon as enough users with high accuracy have voted to confirm it correct.
-On current episodes of very popular, high-traffic shows or recently released movies and games, this usually happens very quickly (often within that first 24 hours).
-On older episodes, movies and games it can take longer for enough votes to be cast to move a song to verified status.
+On current episodes of very popular, high-traffic shows or recently released movies, this usually happens very quickly (often within that first 24 hours).
+On older shows and movies it can take longer for enough votes to be cast to move a song to verified status.

-Go ahead and ask a question to see if anyone can identify it for you, but it's very possible that may be an original bit of score music written specifically for the show / movie / game by the composer.
-Many movies and games release albums of this original score, so it may be available on an original score soundtrack album.
+Go ahead and ask a question to see if anyone can identify it for you, but it's very possible that may be an original bit of score music written specifically for the show or movie by the composer.
+Many movies release albums of this original score, so it may be available on a soundtrack album.
 But only some television shows release soundtrack albums featuring the original score, and if they do, it's often at the end of the season.
 You may be able to find out more by researching the composer (check IMDb) and checking that composer's website or Twitter to see if they may have posted some of their score for listening or download.

 It's also worth noting that sometimes that snippet of music featured in the show or movie is re-worked a bit for soundtrack release and it may not sound exactly like what you hear originally.
 It might be polished a bit, or expanded beyond the original 20 seconds into a longer piece.
-Sometimes the editors may adjust the song a bit to better fit the scene, or a composer will even combine several shorter pieces from different scenes to create one longer theme for the album.
-Don't be alarmed - or frustrated! - if it's not an exact match to what you heard in the scene.
+Sometimes a composer will even combine several shorter pieces from different scenes to create one longer theme.

 If you're certain and can cite sources, please contact us with the details, including the page where the error occurs, the correct info, and your confirming source(s).